Benji-clm/Dura_Lex_Compiler/README.md

 ## Acknowledgements

-[godbolt](https://godbolt.org/) was an absolute really helpful ino having an insight into different levels of optimisations when doing the code generation.
+[godbolt](https://godbolt.org/) was an absolute saviour for giving insights into different levels of optimisations when doing the code generation.

 [port70.net](https://port70.net/~nsz/c/c99/n1256.html) for providing C documnetations to help understand how C works.